Arapaho: Language

 The Arapaho language is currently spoken in two different dialects, and it is considered to be a member of the Algonquian language family.
-The number of fluent speakers of Northern Arapaho dwindles at 250, most living on the Wind River Reservation in Wyoming, while the number of Southern Arapaho speakers is even more scarce, only a handful of people speak it, all advanced in age.
+The number of fluent speakers of Northern Arapaho has dwindled to 250, most living on the Wind River Reservation in Wyoming, while the number of Southern Arapaho speakers is even more scarce, with only a handful of people who speak it, all advanced in age.

 According to Cowell & Moss's 2008 study of the Arapaho language, the Northern Arapaho have made a great effort to maintain the language through establishing the Language and Culture Commission.
 By producing audio and visual materials, they have provided ways for younger generations to learn the language.
-They have matched this effort with a preschool immersion program and is offered all throughout grade school.
+In 1995 this effort was matched by Dr. S. N. Greymorning, who established an Arapaho language immersion preschool program.
+Arapaho language instruction is also offered all throughout grade school.
 However, the number of students that take the subject is wavering and those who learn typically only retain a selection of memorized vocabulary.
 There is widespread interest in keeping the language alive for the Northern Arapaho, and their outlook remains positive in their endeavors to perpetuate the learning of Arapaho in schools and among their children and young people.
 However, this attitude is often counteracted by the lack of true commitment and willingness to really learn and become fluent, underscored by a misunderstanding of its deep roots and purpose.

 For Southern Arapaho, the language is not quite as valued as it is on the Wind River Reservation.
 Most have lost interest in learning or maintaining it, and until recently, there were little to no efforts to preserve their dialect.
 There is a small number who have begun online courses conducted via video in an attempt to revitalize a desire to learn it, and popularity has increased over the past few years.